syncfusion-content/wpf-docs/wpf/Classic/RichTextBoxAdv/Keyboard-Support.md

 ---
 layout: post
 title: Keyboard-Support in WPF Wizard Control control | Syncfusion
-description: Learn here all about Keyboard-Support support in Syncfusion WPF RichTextBoxAdv (Classic) control and more.
+description: Learn here all about Keyboard-Support in Syncfusion WPF RichTextBoxAdv (Classic) control, its elements and more.
 platform: wpf
 control: RichTextBoxAdv
 documentation: ug